-A: If you can read standard music notation or tablature numbers, you’re off to a good start.
+A: If you can read standard music notation OR tablature numbers, you’re off to a good start.
 Knowing the basic 8 notes of a C scale—CDEFGABC—or the scale + sharps and flats = 12 notes—would be helpful.
-Some ensemble arrangements include a part with chords.
+If you play just chords, look for an arrangement that includes a part with chords.

 Q: How many parts are in each arrangement?

 A: An ensemble arrangement has at least two parts, with an average of four parts.
 A baritone ukulele or bass adds depth.
 Usually the parts in Nancy's arrangements are designed for several skill levels, from confident beginner to advanced player.
 The description of each piece shows how many parts there are, and the skill level.

 Q: What types of music are arranged for ensemble?